**Reminder: McLean County has two Election Authorities. Our office handles all but City of Bloomington. Click HERE

 MILITARY AND OVERSEAS VOTERS

-The next Election is the General Primary on Tuesday March 20, 2018.
-We will begin sending out military and overseas ballots on February 2, 2018.
-For the General Primary Election, March 12, 2018 is the last day we can mail a Ballot.
+The next Election is the General Election on Tuesday November 6, 2018.
+For the General Election, October 29, 2018 is the last day we can mail a Military or overseas Ballot.
 When returning your ballot, it must be postmarked by Election Day, March 20, 2018.

 Military and Overseas Voters